AcademySoftwareFoundation/opencue.io/content/contributing/opencue/build-docs.md

 ---

 This guide explains how to set up your development environment to build the HTML reference docs for the various Python packages and modules in OpenCue.
+OpenCue is configured to generate Python API reference docs using [Sphinx](http://www.sphinx-doc.org/).
 The project is also working on publishing the generated API reference docs on [www.opencue.io](https://www.opencue.io), but in the meantime you can build the reference HTML locally.
 This guide is also useful if you want to build the HTML reference during development.

 Currently, OpenCue supports building HTML reference docs for the `FileSequence`, `opencue`, and `outline` packages.
 The `outline` package